DaniGuardiola/rpc-anywhere/README.md

 rpc.removeMessageListener("*", listener);
 ```

+## <a name='Typesafetyfeatures'></a>Type safety features

+TODO: section.

 ## <a name='Featuresunderconsideration'></a>Features under consideration

-- Improve type-safety in general handlers, i.e. the function form of request handlers, the fallback request handler, and the wildcard message handler.
+- Improved type-safety in general handlers, i.e. the function form of request handlers, the fallback request handler, and the wildcard message handler.
 Thoughts:
   - Likely possible to allow type discrimination by passing an object instead of separate parameters.
   - Is it possible to provide type safety for the return value at all?
   - In the fallback handler, is it possible to "filter out" the already declared methods?

-## <a name='Priorartandmotivation'></a>Prior art and motivation
+## <a name='Priorart'></a>Prior art

-All of the JavaScript RPC libraries I've tried in the past suffered from a combination of the following shortcomings:

-- Lacking type safety.
-- Too opinionated.
-- Inflexible (e.g. limited to a client-server architecture).
-- Tied to a specific transport layer.

-This has led me to create custom RPC implementations over time.
-After the 2837th time, I decided to sit down and create a library that ticked all the boxes.

 RPC Anywhere is inspired by JSON-RPC, with a few small differences.
 For example, the concept of "messages" in RPC Anywhere resembles "notifications" in JSON-RPC.
 Some implementation details (like using an `id` property in requests and responses) are also similar.